-In February 2019, the Company's Board of Directors authorized the repurchase of up to an additional \$44.3 million of our outstanding common shares for a total authorized amount of \$100.0 million.
-The Board of Directors also extended the expiration of the existing plan by two years to May 2021.
+In February 2019, the Company's Board of Directors authorized the repurchase of an additional \$44.3 million of our outstanding common shares for an aggregate authorization of \$169.3 million until May 2021.
 Repurchases may be made from time to time through open market, privately-negotiated, structured or derivative transactions (including accelerated share repurchase transactions), or other methods of acquiring shares.
 The Company intends to structure open market purchases to occur within pricing and volume requirements of Rule 10b-18.
 The Company may, from time to time, enter into Rule 10b5-1 plans to facilitate the repurchase of its shares under this authorization.